 - Cost: $90 each for 2786276 chocolates, 2 heavenly macarons, a giant cookie, a delicious cocktail, 4 glasses of wine, and 985851 more chocolates.
 Also enough educational info to change your view on chocolate forever.
 Worth it!

-- Other Tours: Take a look at all of Gourmet Walks’ San Francisco Chocolate Tours and check out the other San Francisco Food Tours
+- Other Tours: Take a look at all of Gourmet Walks’ San Francisco Chocolate Tours .
+We also love these San Francisco food tours by other companies:

 What’s your favorite booze & chocolate pairing?
 Leave us a comment below!